 When you deploy your steps for use, you simply flip it down to place the foot in contact with the ground.

 Therefore, the step stabilizer keeps your coach from rocking or bouncing each time you step onto the steps.
 They also help prevent sag and wear on your steps.
 The step mounts can adjust from 8.5″ to 14″.

-Stabilize your RV fifth wheel by using a king pin stabilizer
+How to stabilize your RV fifth wheel using a king pin stabilizer

 It features a tripod construction for easy set-up and concave pads to accommodate multiple heights.